JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

 To create the Resource Group, first visit the site: https://portal.azure.com/#home Then in the search bar type: Resource Group.

-*An Azure Resource Group is a logical container that holds and manages related cloud resources like virtual machines, databases, and storage so they can be deployed, monitored, and controlled as a unified unit.*
+In azure, a Resource Group is a logical grouping of resources that share the same lifespan.
+So everything we do in the lab will be under this unified group.
+It will make things easier to delete later.

-Go to create and click on Azure virtual Machine.
+  - *<ins>An Azure Resource Group is a logical container that holds and manages related cloud resources like virtual machines, databases, and storage so they can be deployed, monitored, and controlled as a unified unit.*

 ![image](https://github.com/JonaiSerrano/Assets-for-SIEM-Project-/blob/main/Screenshot%202025-09-03%20135618.png)